-Clinical materials for our ZX002 clinical program are manufactured by Elan Drug Delivery, Inc. under the terms of our license agreement with Elan described under "Collaborations, Commercial and License Agreements" below.
+Clinical materials for our Zohydro clinical program are manufactured by Alkermes (formerly Elan Drug Delivery, Inc.) under the terms of our license agreement described under "Collaborations, Commercial and License Agreements" below.

 The following are manufacturing and supply arrangements and agreements that we believe are material to the ongoing operation of our business.